Art, Craft and Design

-Art and Design study enables students to develop their concept of creativity, to build resilience in their approach to creative expression, and to develop their understanding of visual communication.
+Art, Craft and Design study enables students to develop their concept of creativity, to build resilience in their approach to creative expression, and to develop their understanding of visual communication.
 Our creative art and design curriculum is formulated to include a range of techniques and processes that enhance enjoyment, inspire confidence, develop creative risk taking within a safe and developmental environment.
 Projects studied aim to increase creative dexterity and develop understanding of the concepts involved in creative processing.

 Students are introduced to contemporary and historical artists and art works, expanding understanding of symbolic meaning and context for critical understanding.
 Discovering how art and design features in everyday life from the books we read, the packaging we choose, the virtual world we engage in, to the choices we make and how they are inspired by elements of design.
 Students develop their ability to make informed decisions about their own creative journey.
 Knowledge of the elements of design is embedded within the art and design curriculum at Bishop’s with the intention that this knowledge can be translated, combined and applied in other projects, across other educational subject areas and in future endeavours, developing greater creative cultural proficiency.
 Creativity and the ability to express ideas becomes a consciously acquired skill, enhancing future learning and enriching all stages of future life.